-- 5.8.
-For contracts greater than £3,000 excluding VAT the Clerk or RFO shall seek at least 3 fixed-price quotes; - 5.9. where the value is between £500 and £3,000 excluding VAT, the Clerk or RFO shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.
-For smaller purchases, the clerk or RFO shall seek to achieve value for money. - 5.11.
-Contracts must not be split into smaller lots to avoid compliance with these rules. - 5.12.
+- 5.12.
 Contracts involving Councillors or members of their household should be in accordance with Appendix 2. - 5.13.
 The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.14.
 When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council or relevant committee.
 Avoidance of competition is not a valid reason. - 5.15.
 The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.16.
-Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, RFO or Facilities Manager, under delegated authority, for any items below £1,000 excluding VAT. - the Clerk or RFO, in consultation with the Chair of the Council or Chair of the appropriate committee, for any items below £2,500 excluding VAT. - a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under £25,000] excluding VAT - the council for all items over £25,000; - Such authorisation must be supported by a minute (in the case of council or committee decisions) or other auditable evidence trail. - 5.17.
+Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, RFO or Facilities Manager, under delegated authority, for any items below £1,000 excluding VAT; - the Clerk or RFO, in consultation with the Chair of the Council or Chair of the appropriate committee, for any items below £2,500 excluding VAT; - a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under £25,000 excluding VAT; and - the council for all items over £25,000. - Such authorisation must be supported by a minute (in the case of council or committee decisions) or other auditable evidence trail. - 5.17.
 No individual member, or informal group of members may issue an official order or make any contract on behalf of the council. - 5.18.
-No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency.
+No expenditure may be authorised that will exceed the budget for that type of expenditure other than by resolution of the council except in an emergency. - 5.19.

-- 5.19.
 In cases of serious risk to the delivery of council services or to public safety on council premises, the clerk may authorise expenditure of up to £7,500 excluding VAT on repair, replacement or other work that in their judgement is necessary, whether or not there is any budget for such expenditure.
 The Clerk shall report such action to the Chair as soon as possible and to the council as soon as practicable thereafter. - 5.20.
-No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.21.
+No expenditure shall be authorised, no contract entered into or tender accepted in relation to any major project, unless the council is satisfied that the necessary funds

+- are available and that where a loan is required, Government borrowing approval has been obtained first. - 5.21.
 An official order or letter shall be issued for all work, goods and services unless a formal contract is to be prepared or an official order would be inappropriate.
 Copies of orders shall be retained, along with evidence of receipt of goods. - 5.22.
 Any ordering system can be misused and access to them shall be controlled by the RFO.